shopplugins/woocommerce-availability-chart/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Enable the 'Availability chart' in the product data panel at product variations

+== Frequently Asked Questions ==

+= Can I change the colors of the bar via the admin? =

+Currently the only way to change the bar colors is by overriding the CSS.

+== Upgrade Notice ==

+None.

 == Screenshots ==

 1. Availability chart